crunchbang/crunchbang.github.io/content/_index.md

 I'm a programmer from a [small town](https://en.wikipedia.org/wiki/Muvattupuzha) in Kerala, in the southern part of India.

-I've tinkered with a diverse range of stuff including file systems, cloud telephony services, and payment systems.
 There is no grand theme or unifying thread that ties these posts together.
-These are mostly anecdotes, experiences, and notes that I've collected over the years.
+They are mostly anecdotes, experiences, and notes that I've collected over the years while I tinkered around with telephony systems and payment platforms.

 _Caveat emptor_.